-While some cockatiels take to talking and whistling like it is second nature, some take some time to warm up to those skills.
-And still, others just will not budge when it comes to saying a word or whistling a note.
+While some cockatiels take to talking and whistling like it is second nature, others take some time to warm up to those skills.
+And still others just will not budge when it comes to saying a word or whistling a note.
 You will not know whether your new pet cockatiel will talk or whistle until you get home and start working with them.

 Cockatiel Colors and Markings

 Cockatiels may have pigmentation mutations which give them a different color and marking variation.
 Pigment mutations can be passed down between generations, so many breeders know exactly which colors and marking types their birds are likely to display as they become adults.
 These are the basic color and marking variations to be aware of:

 The cockatiel enjoys spending time on perches outside and indoors, but they need a dedicated enclosed space to spend some of their time in while alone or when a lot of commotion is going on in the house.
 Their cage should be large enough to accommodate multiple perches, a few hanging toys, food and water bowls, and lots of wing flapping.

 A cage that features an oversized door is ideal so that the bird can make its own way back into its habitat when the time comes.
 These birds like to forage, so they should be provided with newspaper and hay on the bottom of their cage for foraging reasons.
 Crumbled millet or a sprinkle of seeds can be poured over the ground cover to make foraging fun.

 They should be allowed out of their cage regularly to interact with other household members.
 They can be provided with multiple resting areas throughout the house where they can hang out without ruining furniture.
 A shoulder to sit on at least occasionally is a must as well.